fluree/to-do-lists-generator/README.md

 # To do list generator powered by React and FlureeDB

 This repo is designed to introduce a basic react application that uses FlureeDB to manage data.
-By using Axios library, queries and transactions are issued to send and recieve data from my FlureeDB.
+By using [axios](https://axios-http.com/), queries and transactions are issued to send and recieve data from my FlureeDB.

 ## Available Scripts